lequeso/awesomeincu-2015/_courses/membership.md

 permalink: /membership/
 ---

 Learning to code can be intimidating on your own.
 Maybe you’ve gotten started on Codecademy, but never finished that JavaScript track.
 Perhaps you’ve dabbled in iPhone app development, following a series of video tutorials, but got stuck somewhere between Objective-C and an NSObject.
-If you’re looking to make a career switch, or just want to learn a valuable new skill, the Awesome Inc U Membership program is made for people like you.
+If you’re looking to make a career switch, or just want to learn a valuable new skill, the We Love Pasta Membership program is made for people like you.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/8IryuzzI2DA"></iframe></div>